iwantmyname/blog/_posts/2014-06-07-domain-already-registered-pt2.md

 ***

-##How do I pick something different that people will still remember?##

 <!-- excerpt -->

-As already mentioned, you can look for a variant of "theperfectdomain".
+As mentioned in [the previous part of this post series](https://iwantmyname.com/blog/2014/06/domain-already-registered-pt1.html), you can look for a variant of "theperfectdomain".
 But be aware of potential confusion if the domain extension (e.g. .NET / .GURU / .CA) is the only difference between your domain and someone else's.

 You could try small changes to the domain name you want.
 Like adding or dropping an article.
 Instead of "companyname", use "thecompanyname" or "getproductname".
 Again, there is still a good chance people will get confused.